 This technique can be used for any type of product or service.
 Creating a Website Custom Audience for people who abandon your landing page, while excluding those who made it to your “thank you” page, is a great way boost conversions.

-With Lookalike Audiences, you can your email subscribers on the social network.
-Or, let Facebook’s algorithm generate a audience similar to those subscribers by uploading a list of email addresses.
+With Lookalike Audiences, you can target your email subscribers on the social network.
+Or, let Facebook’s algorithm generate a target audience similar to those subscribers by uploading a list of email addresses.